catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Getting support
 ***************

-If you experience issues with the Catalyst Cloud, please check to see if the problem(s) are covered further on in this documentation.
+If you experience issues with Catalyst Cloud, please check to see if the problem(s) are covered further on in this documentation.
 If no solution is found you will need to raise a support request with the support dropdown in the top right corner of the dashboard.